Moustikitos/python-nostr/docs/pynostr.md

 class PrvKey(cSecp256k1.Schnorr)
 ```

-`PrvKey` class is used to manage secp256k1 keys.
-It is a subclass of python
+`PrvKey` is a `secp256k1` private key used to issue `schnorr` signatures.
+It is
-`int` with cryptographic attributes and methods.
+a subclass of python `int` with cryptographic attributes and methods.

 **Attributes**: